networknt/light-doc/content/en/tutorial/light-kafka/producer-consumer/_index.md

 This example only touches the surface of the light-kafka capabilities.
 You can leverage many configuration combinations in the producer and consumer to build your handlers.
 However, the producer and consumer example is a good starting point if you are new to Kafka.

+The final project can be found in the light-example-4j repository at [producer-consumer](https://github.com/networknt/light-example-4j/tree/master/kafka/producer-consumer)